AhmedMohamedAbdelhafez851/EntertainmentHub/README.md

 ## Contributing

 Contributions to EntertainmentHub are welcome!
 Whether you're a developer, designer, or enthusiast, you can contribute to the project by submitting bug reports, feature requests, or pull requests.
 Together, we can make EntertainmentHub the ultimate destination for entertainment enthusiasts worldwide.

-## Contact

-For questions, suggestions, or feedback, feel free to reach out to the project maintainers through GitHub Issues or via email at ahmedmhafez851@gmail.com.